rohitsrao/youtube-learning/tdd_python/codemanship/03_cd_warehouse/README.md

 let the test making the decisions about the details of the design that we need.
 As much as possible let the test making the decisions about the details of the design that we need

+8. For trivial test cases, it makes sense to directly write the generalised production code instead of writing only the code that will pass the current test and then writing one more specific code that would then generalise the production code.
+The judgement of when to skip comes with experience.
+Important to factor in your overestimation of how simple the code is when you make this leap.

+9. Does writing this test bring more value ?!
+Does it make sene to write a test for every constructor and getter and setter ?!

+10. Write meaningful tests that end users or customers actually care about.
+Good to think about design upfront but don't get too attached to that design.
+The design should emerge organically from good test cases.
+Listing tests from requirements can be super helpful in writing code.
+Sometimes when the implementation is obvious, it is okay to make a leap and directly write the generalised code

 Requirements
 -----------